AakashKaushal-g/bakery-app/README.md

 ========================================================

 ## Customer APIs
-These are the APIs which are supposed to be used by customers ot interact with Bakery, so check the items available and place orders.
+These are the APIs which are supposed to be used by customers to interact with Bakery, so check the items available and place orders.

 ### checkItems (GET)
 **URL : /checkItems**